rii-mango/JPEGLosslessDecoder/README.md

 ```

 ###Acknowledgments
-This decoder was originally written by Helmut Dersch, later released by JNode.
+This decoder was originally written by Helmut Dersch.
 I added support for selection values 2 to 7.